scottjacksonx/FooCam/README.md

 # FooCam #

-Every two minutes, FooCam takes a photo and uploads it to the web.
+Every two minutes, FooCam takes a photo of the lab and uploads it to the web.

 ## The Site ##